hack-dance/island-ai/README.md

 A universal LLM client that extends the OpenAI SDK to provide consistent interfaces across different providers that may not follow the OpenAI API specification.

-### 4. llm-polyglot

-A universal LLM client that extends the OpenAI SDK to provide consistent interfaces across providers with different APIs.

 **Native API Support Status:**

 | Provider API | Status | Chat | Basic Stream | Functions/Tool calling | Function streaming | Notes |